papiliotroilus/Reksio-WW-Fixes/README.md

 # Reksio-WW-Fixes
- Ending mod compatibility fix and Romanian translation for the RiKwA Wild West mod
+ OutroMod mod compatibility fix and Romanian translation for the RiKwA Wild West mod

+ Relevant mods are the Wild West mod by Daria and the OutroMod by Roostar, both for Reksio i Kretes w Akcji/Reksio și Kretes în Acțiune

- Repo includes both the Romanian translation with the ending mod included and a standalone ending mod compatibility fix for the Polish version
+ Repo includes both the Romanian translation of the Wild West mod with the OutroMod included and a standalone ending mod compatibility fix for the Polish version

  To install, simply copy-paste the desired modification into the game's directory